sreedharreddy513-ux/Blinkit-Data-Analysis/README.md

 ## 🙋‍♀️ About Me

- **Sreedhar Reddy**
+ -**Sreedhar Reddy**
- 📧 sreedharreddy513@gmail.com
+ -📧 sreedharreddy513@gmail.com
- 💼 Aspiring Data Analyst | Passionate about BI and storytelling
+ -💼 Aspiring Data Analyst | Passionate about BI and storytelling